bbaegi/gstreamer_openCV_test/README.md

 ## 1. installation
-* You should have to flash Ubuntu 18.04 with e-CAM130_CUXVR driver. (provided by e-con Systems)
+* Before doing the work below, you should have to flash Ubuntu 18.04 with e-CAM130_CUXVR driver. (provided by e-con Systems)
 ### 1.1.
 Delete default OpenCV in Ubuntu 18.04

 ```